Web hosting is where all your files are stored so people can access your website.

 So here is how it works.
 People go to their browser.
 The most popular ones are Google Chrome, Firefox, Internet Explorer, and Safari.
 W3schools.com shows which browser is the most popular one.
 Google Chrome is what most people use currently.

 People open their browser and go to Google.com, Bing.com, and Yahoo.com.
 They type something in that they want to know.
 Each of these search engines will show you different sites.
 When you click on a website, it shows your domain name in the navigation bar.
 Again, your domain name is the www.example.com.
 It pulls your site’s data that is stored on a server which you pay a monthly or yearly fee for.

 How Much Is Web Hosting?

 Starter plans are cheap.
 Usually, you can sign up for a web hosting service for under $5 per month.
 This is an entry plan.
 Again, it’s going to have different resources, CPU, RAM, and disk space.
 Shared plans are just starter plans.
 Once your website grows you will need to upgrade to a plan with more resources.
 Otherwise, your hosting account will get suspended for using too many resources.

 What About Free Hosting?

 These can be very appealing to those people that are on a tight budget.
 Spending $5 a month might not fit into everyone’s budget.
-Sure, there free hosting companies.
+Sure, there are free hosting companies.
 They do serve a good purpose for those who don’t have the funds for paid hosting.
 If you do use a free web host just know that they have lots of limitations on resource usage.
-Two hosts that come to mind are AwardSpace and Ultra Web Hosting.
+Two free hosts that come to mind are AwardSpace and Ultra Web Hosting.